 the image seen here.
 The moment Larry does re-connect to the internet

-it will be instructed to initiate or continue an ongoing device scan and you
+it will be instructed to initiate or continue an ongoing scan and you will

-Clicking the Known Malware tab will display a list of malware items on your
+Clicking the Quarantine tab will display a list of quarantined or immobilized

-device along with their (file) names, (directory) locations, threat names, categories
+files on your device along with their (file) names, (directory) locations, threat

 • High (red):